Lifailon/intellishell/README.md

 This is a handler that runs on top of the Bash shell and implements command autocomplete using a dropdown list in real time.

 You can view the history of executed commands with support for filtering and regular expressions, select and execute them from a list, and use directory navigation without leaving the current input line.
-Additionally, it supports outputting variables and searching for executable commands and displaying a list of examples for them via [cheet.sh](https://github.com/chubin/cheat.sh).
+In addition, it supports outputting variables, searching with filtering by the output of the last executed command, searching for executable commands and displaying a list of examples for them via [cheet.sh](https://github.com/chubin/cheat.sh).

 ---